 Like all A-frame pitched tarps, this one has openings on either side.
 However, unlike the Mountain Laurel Designs Grace Tarp Duo or Hyperlite Mountain Gear Square Flat Tarp, the Duplex has vestibules on each side which protect from rain and wind, as well as offering added privacy.
 These vestibules are made of overlapping flaps of DCF that close using a unique hooking system, and don't have the added weight of a zipper, or the inherent ability to wear out and get stuck.
-When it is nice out, these flaps easily roll back affording great ventilation and views, as well as easy in and out access.
-As long as your stake out points are solid, this tent is stable in high winds, although in our experience it is still a bit drafty inside, much like a single wall pyramid tent where the fly doesn't reach the ground, such as the Hyperlite Mountain Gear UltaMid 2.
-It also has two extra guy out points, with cord attached, in the middle of each side of the tarp for nights with heavy weather.
-Overall, we found this to be one of the best ultra light tents we tested for weather protection, giving it 8 out of 10 points.
+When it is nice out, these flaps easily roll back affording excellent ventilation and views, as well as comfortable in and out access.
+As long as your stake out points are substantial, this tent is stable in high winds, although in our experience it is still a bit drafty inside, much like a single wall pyramid tent where the fly doesn't reach the ground, such as the Hyperlite Mountain Gear UltaMid 2.
+It also has two extra guy-out points, with a cord attached, in the middle of each side of the tarp for nights with heavy weather.
+Overall, we found this to be one of the best ultralight tents we tested for weather protection, giving it 8 out of 10 points.

 The hooks that hold the bottom of the two vestibule flaps in place are easy to open and close.
 The tautness of hte vestibule is also easily adjusted with the line lock shown here.

-Internal space in this tent is one of the things we immediately noticed, especially after spending nights in much smaller tents.
-It comfortably fits two people, something that cannot be said about some of the two-person tents we tested, like the Nemo Hornet 2P.
+Interior space in this tent is one of the things we immediately noticed, especially after spending nights in much smaller tents.
+It comfortably fits two people, something that is not true about some of the two-person tents we tested, like the Nemo Hornet 2P.
 It is also tall enough inside to sit up comfortably, without having a center pole that prevents one from effectively utilizing the area with the best headroom, as happens with the Hyperlite Mountain Gear UltaMid 2.

 Tom laying on one side of the tent while the authors sleeping bag is on the other.
 Obvious is how much side-by-side space there is in this tent, as well as how airy and open feeling it can be if not enclosed.
 Also check out the amount of head room he has, ensuring he is not crammed into the tent material at either head or foot.